intel-lab-lkp/linux/Documentation/gpu/vkms.rst

 - Change output configuration: Plug/unplug screens, change EDID, allow changing the refresh rate.

+- Emulating Hardware Limitations with eBPF for MST and Atomic Checks Hardware limitations can often prevent valid DRM configurations during atomic checks.
+Examples of such limitations include bandwidth constraints in MST and limited clock signals for multiple CRTCs.
+  These limitations are dynamic and require extensive checks, making them difficult to describe statically.
+To address this, we propose creating an eBPF interface for atomic checks.
+This interface will allow userspace applications to simulate and enforce custom hardware limitations.

 The currently proposed solution is to expose vkms configuration through configfs.
 All existing module options should be supported through configfs too.